 Give your customers something to keep

-Direct mail has an advantage over digital in that it is tangible and can stick around.
+Direct mail has an advantage over digital mail in that it is tangible and can stick around.
 Make your mail stand out by giving your customers something fun and practical to keep.

 A pad of sticky notes, fridge magnets with calendars, or something else handy is more likely to be kept than thrown away.
 Keep your mailer even more memorable by making these items branded.
 Click on the slider below to see some examples: